-After receiving his DPhil at Oxford (1984), Professor Weiss held positions at the Universities of Liverpool, Virginia, and Oregon (where he was Head of Romance Languages), and was appointed to King’s in 2001.
-An associated staff member of the Programme in Comparative Literature, Julian is also member of the international research group Seminario de Poética Europea del Renacimiento, based at the Universitat Autònoma de Barcelona.
-He is on the editorial or advisory boards of several international journals and publishers (such as Tamesis), and between 2007-10, served as Director of the Centre for Late Antique & Medieval Studies, King’s College London (2007-10), and continues to be general editor of the Centre’s publication series, King´s College London Medieval Studies.
+After receiving his DPhil at Oxford (1984), Professor Weiss held positions at the Universities of Liverpool, Virginia, and Oregon (where he was Head of Romance Languages).
+He was appointed to King’s in 2001.
+Since 2007, he has been a member of the international research group Seminario de Estudios sobre el Renacimiento (https://sr.uab.cat/), based at the Universitat Autònoma de Barcelona.
+He has served on the editorial or advisory boards of several international journals and publishers, and between 2007-10, he was Director of the Centre for Late Antique & Medieval Studies, King’s College London (2007-10), and the general editor of the Centre’s publication series, King´s College London Medieval Studies (2007-2020).

 Research Interests and PhD Supervision

 - the history of literary theory and poetics before 1700

 - the history of the book, reading and censorship